 Ref ID: LGS5 Site Name and Location: Area of land at end of River Lane adjacent to River Idle Photograp and map of Green Space Site Ownership: Unregistered Owners Comments to LGS Designation: - proposed Planning Status No planning applications Land Allocation: No allocations Area of Proposed Site (Ha): 0.02 Hectares Is the site an 'Extensive Tract of Land'?: No. Is the site 'Local in Character'?: The area is at the end of River Lane next to the River idle and a public ROW.
-Is the site 'In Close Proximity to the Community it serves?': The land accessible to all members of the community and is within walking distance of the village of Misson.
-It is maintained by Misson Parish Council.
+Is the site 'In Close Proximity to the Community it serves?': The land accessib walking distance of Parish Council.
 Beauty: This attractive site is next to the River Idle and is valued by the community as a place to view the wildlife.
 There are good lines of sight giving enjoyment of views and sunsets.
-Historic Significance: This is the site of the he former ferry crossing c of the River Idle.
+Historic Significance: This is the site of the he former ferry crossing o of the River Idle.
 Recreational Value: Residents use the area on a daily basis during walks to observe the wildlife particularly wildfowl and swans on the river.
 It also provides an access point to the river.
-Tranquillity: This is a very quiet village. t and peaceful area away from the main part of the Richness in Wildlife: Good biodiversity on the river bank as well as mammals, wildfowl and birdlife.
-Any other Reason: Conclusion: significant area of land v amenity, views and biod
+Tranquillity: This is a very quiet village. t and peaceful area away from the main part of the Richness in Wildlife: Good biodiversity and birdlife. on the river bank as we ll as mammals, wildfowl Any other Reason: Conclusion: significant area of land v amenity, views and biod